 Business is Business

 Freelancing is for dreamers.
-They are not going to let you jump on stage or in the studio and play what you want, unless you are the one producing and financing everything.
+They are not going to let you jump on stage or in the studio and play what you want.
 Take a lesson from Woody Guthrie over here; they have and are representatives too.
+Here we go again, back to the plan.
+“But you just said… nevermind.”
 Business is business.
 Think direction.

 Take Your Pick